-- Care for mother and infant together in a private room. - Use droplet/contact precautions (gown, gloves, surgical/procedure mask, and eye protection) - Monitor infant vital signs q2-4h as per local guidance and newborn condition. - Collect neonatal nasopharyngeal swab for COVID-19 (for epidemiological surveillance) 24-36 hours after birth or at discharge (whichever is earlier) - If suctioning or resuscitation required, move to designated area - o If < 24 hours droplet/contact precautions (very unlikely to be COVID-19 related) - o If \geq 24 hours use airborne/contact precautions (possibility could be COVID-19 related) - Expedite discharge (after collection of 24-hour newborn screen for inherited conditions and bilirubin) while ensuring dyad safety. - Ensure usual discharge teaching including discussion of contraception.
+- Care for mother and infant together in a private room. - Use droplet/contact precautions (gown, gloves, surgical/procedure mask, and eye protection) - Monitor infant vital signs q2-4h as per local guidance and newborn condition. - Collect neonatal nasopharyngeal swab for COVID-19 (for epidemiological surveillance) 24-36 hours after birth or at discharge (whichever is earlier).
+NEW Additional swabs may be indicated in future, based on national guidance and validation of laboratory testing protocols. - If suctioning or resuscitation required, move to designated area - o If < 24 hours droplet/contact precautions (very unlikely to be COVID-19 related) - o If > 24 hours use airborne/contact precautions (possibility could be COVID-19 related) - Expedite discharge (after collection of 24-hour newborn screen for inherited conditions and bilirubin) while ensuring dyad safety. - Ensure usual discharge teaching including discussion of contraception.
 Defer newborn hearing screen (ensure post-pandemic follow-up process in place). - If infant becomes unwell, refer to IWK/NSHA care path for babies < 2 hours of age or ≥ 2 hours of age.
 Note: If infant is < 24 hours of age, use droplet/contact precautions.
-Airborne precautions (e.g. N95 mask) are not required for AGMPs unless the infant is ≥ 24 hours of age. - NEW Postpartum screening for women who were diagnosed with GDM will be deferred until the pandemic is over.
+Airborne precautions (e.g. N95 mask) are not required for AGMPs unless the infant is > 24 hours of age. - Postpartum screening for women who were diagnosed with GDM will be deferred until the pandemic is over.